LukioTools/trioprint/README.md

    - Access the configuration page via a browser at `192.168.1.1`.
 If not prompted, navigate to `/server/config`.

 5. **Printer Connection**:
-   - Connect the ESP32 to the printer's UART port (not USB).
+   - After verifying that all functionality works, connect the ESP32 to the printer's UART port (not the USB port).
+If the SD card is not detected or the device cannot connect to the network, double-check all wiring connections and ensure the Wi-Fi credentials are correct.

    Ender 3 V3 SE includes CH340T chip as USB to UART bridge.
 Solder to the TX and RX pins.
-Connect the other wires to esp Serial lines.
+Connect the other end of wires to ESP serial lines.
 You might have to swap the RX and TX pins.
    <p align="center">
       <img src="Images/CH340-PIN.jpg" width="400px">
    </p>